DiLER-Digitell/dm_workshop_setup/workshop/setup.md

        wsl --install

 3. Press `Enter` again when prompted to reboot your computer.
-4. You'll find a new apllication named "Ubuntu", this is your new command line tool.
+4. You'll find a new application named "Ubuntu", this is your new command line tool.
 Right-click and run this app as administrator.
    - the first launch of the new Linux distribution may take some time as files need to be decompressed and stored
 4. Upon opening the apllication you will be prompted to set up your Linux username and password
    - to make use of the command line you'll have to bascially create an deafult user account, which gives you the ability to run sudo (Super User Do) administrative commands
    - the account name should be simple and contain no extra characters or spaces, e.g. your initials or first name will usually do
-   - `Note: When entering your password nothing will appear on the screen (blind typing), but you're input will still be registeres.
+   - `Note: When entering your password nothing will appear on the screen (blind typing), but you're input will still be registered.
 Simply type a password and hit enter.
-5. Make sure that Ubuntu is up-to-date by entering the following and hitting enter: `sudo apt update && sudo apt upgrade`
+5. Make sure that your packages are up-to-date by entering the following and hitting enter: `sudo apt update && sudo apt upgrade`
    - here you'll be asked for the password you set in the previous step

 *From this point on whenever the instructions specify to "open a terminal" please assume you are supposed to open the Ubuntu application.*